winshining/nginx-http-flv-module/README.md

     include /etc/nginx/http-flv/rtmp.conf;

-To enable this module, add the following to `/etc/nginx/nginx.conf` and reload NGINX:
+To enable this module, add the following to `/etc/nginx/nginx.conf` and start or reload NGINX:

     load_module modules/ngx_http_flv_live_module.so;